rogerpadilla/nukak/README.md

 Learn more of `nukak` on its website https://nukak.org

-`nukak` is a flexible and efficient `ORM`, with serializable `JSON` syntax and smart type-inference.

-As `nukak` relies on `JSON`, all its queries can be safely written in the frontend (browser/mobile), or any other client, and then sent to the server; or only use `nukak` in the server, or in a mobile app with an embedded database (like `sqlite`).
+`nukak` is a powerful and efficient ORM, featuring serializable `JSON` syntax and intelligent type-inference.
+It enables you to write queries in the frontend (browser/mobile), or any other client, which can then be safely sent to the server.
+Additionally, you can use `nukak` solely in the server, or even in a mobile application with an embedded database (such as `SQLite`).

 &nbsp;